-Those companies which are in liquidity position and are not sufficient to fulfill the obligations of the business.
+Those companies are in a liquidity position and are not sufficient to fulfil the obligations of the business.
 Creditors have the first right to claim against the resources of the business before the common and the preferred shareholders.

-- At the time of liquidation when assets are sale than first of all amount paid to creditors than to preferred and common shareholders.
+- At the time of liquidation when assets are sale then first of all amount paid to creditors than to preferred and common shareholders.